Quipex/HotelAutomation/backend-service/src/main/java/com/hotel/backendservice/notification/index.md

   logs and database.
 Useful for development, testing, or as a fallback notification mechanism.

 - **TelegramNotificationService.java** - Implementation of NotificationService for sending notifications through the Telegram Bot API to specified chat IDs.
+Uses WebClient for asynchronous and reactive HTTP requests.

 - **NotificationStatus.java** - Enum defining possible notification statuses: SENT and FAILED.